cal-itp/benefits/docs/configuration/transit-provider.md

-# Onboarding a new transit agency
+# Onboarding a new transit provider

-This guide describes the steps needed to add support for a new transit agency to the application and take them from testing to production.
+This guide describes the steps needed to add support for a new transit provider to the application and take them from testing to production.

-Before starting any configuration, the Cal-ITP team and transit agency staff should have a kickoff meeting to confirm that information provided is complete, implementation plan is feasible, and any approvals needed have been obtained.
+Before starting any configuration, the Cal-ITP team and transit provider staff should have a kickoff meeting to confirm that information provided is complete, implementation plan is feasible, and any approvals needed have been obtained.

-Then, the following steps are done by the Cal-ITP team to configure a new transit agency in the Benefits application.
+Then, the following steps are done by the Cal-ITP team to configure a new transit provider in the Benefits application.

-These steps currently assume the transit agency is using Littlepay as their transit processor.
+These steps currently assume the transit provider is using Littlepay as their transit processor.
 Support for integration with Switchio has been added but still needs to be documented, and integration with [other transit processors](https://www.camobilitymarketplace.org/contracts/) may be added in the future.

 ## Pre-configuration prep work